-10: (agent's name)
+To: (agent's name)

 Email address:

 Address:

 Date:

 Concerning:

-(address of Let Property)

-(duir ess on Lett Toperty)

-I/we have appointed HW Fisher LLP to act as my/our accountants and tax advisers i with the letting of the above property.
-Please release to HW Fisher LLP (for the atter Richard Watson) copies of all quarterly statements produced and for all other documents concerning this property. ntion of Mr
+I/we have appointed HW Fisher LLP to act as my/our accountants and tax advisers in connection with the letting of the above property.
+Please release to HW Fisher LLP (for the attention of Trusha Shah) copies of all quarterly statements produced and for all other documents they require concerning this property.

 Yours sincerely,

 Name

-Signature

 (if joint owners all should sign)